ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 signals, limited to a single path and UDP packet flow, unidirectional, and strictly advisory.

-## Independent of Congestion Signals
+## Independent of Congestion Signals {#not-cc}

 Throughput advice signals are not a substitute for congestion feedback.
-Congestion signals, such as acknowledgments, provide information on loss, delay, or ECN markings {{?ECN=RFC3168}} that indicate the real-time condition of a network path.
+Congestion signals, such as acknowledgments or ECN markings {{?ECN=RFC3168}}, provide information on loss and delay that indicate the real-time condition of a network path.
 Congestion signals might indicate a throughput limit that is different from the signaled throughput advice.